Stocks fall broadly on Wall Street; Southwest losses mount

-Stocks fell broadly in midday trading on Wall Street Wednesday as investors count down to the end of the worst year for the S&P 500 since 2008.
+Stocks fell broadly on Wall Street in afternoon trading Wednesday as investors count down to the end of the worst year for the S&P 500 since 2008.

-The benchmark S&P 500 is headed for a 20% drop in 2022, while the Dow is on pace for a 9% drop, even as profits and margins for the S&P 500 have hit record heights this year.
+The S&P 500 is headed for a roughly 20% drop in 2022, while the Dow is on pace for a 9% drop, even as profits and margins for S&P 500 companies have hit record heights this year.
 The tech-heavy Nasdaq is doing much worse and is on pace to plunge 34%.

 A report from the National Association of Realtors showed that the housing market continued cooling amid high prices and steeper interest.
 Pending home sales fell 4% in November.

-U.S. crude oil prices fell 1.5% and natural gas prices plunged 11%.
+U.S. crude oil prices settled 0.7% lower and natural gas prices plunged 10.8%.
 That hurt energy stocks.
-Hess fell 2.3%.
+Exxon Mobil fell 1.9%.

-Southwest Airlines shed 2.4% as the carrier’s dramatic trouble with flight cancellations continued.
-Other airlines also fell.
-Delta Air Lines shed 1.8%.
+Southwest Airlines slid 4.8% as the carrier grappled with the fallout after cancelling thousands of flight cancellations.
+The airline’s CEO said it could be next week before the flight schedule returns to normal.
+Shares in other airlines also fell.
+Delta Air Lines was off 2.6% and United Airlines fell 2.3%.

 The Chinese government announced late Tuesday that it will start issuing new passports, a major step away from anti-virus travel barriers that likely will bring a flood of tourists out of China for next month’s Lunar New Year holiday.
 China has already said it will drop most of its COVID-19 travel restrictions next month.